During the programme

 German in an international environment

-You will be inspired by your lecturers, your fellow students and work with languages from day one!
+You will be inspired by your lecturers, your fellow students and work with languages from day 1.

 -